 Choosing a non-shedding dog can significantly reduce the amount of fur in your home and lessen allergy symptoms for sensitive individuals.
 Whether you opt for a well-known breed like the Poodle or explore rarer options like the Lagotto Romagnolo, these dogs can make wonderful, low-maintenance pets.
 Ultimately, the best choice depends on your lifestyle, grooming commitment, and personal preferences.

-Ask HotBot: What do dogs see?
+Ask HotBot: How do dogs get mango worms?

-Ask HotBot: How long can dogs go without food?
+Ask HotBot: How long do dogs live for?